 8. After living apart a year (no kids) or six months (with kids)

 Certainly the list is arranged by the emotional devastation the particular event can bring.
-Adultery is one of the most jarring disruptions of marriage, according to the American Association for Marriage and Family Therapy.
+Adultery is one of the most jarring disruptions of marriage.
 To be clear, the “emotional affair” of exchanging texts or even pictures with someone outside your marriage does not legally count in Virginia.
 Only sexual intercourse is grounds for divorce.

 Can You Prove She Cheated?